Lakeside Walks

 Can you fish along the Acacia Bay Walking Track?

-Yes — lake access along the route makes it suitable for fishing.
-A Fish & Game licence is required for trout fishing in Lake Taupō.
+Yes — lake access supports fishing; a Fish & Game licence is required for trout in Lake Taupō.

 Can you connect the Acacia Bay Walking Track to other walks?

-Yes — from Little Acacia Bay, the track continues to join the Rangatira Point Track, which extends further to Te Karaka Point, Rangatira Point and Whakamoenga Point.
+Yes — it links directly to the Rangatira Point Track, which extends to Te Karaka Point, Rangatira Point and Whakamoenga Point.

 Where do you park for the Acacia Bay Walking Track?